jeremymcrae/bgen/README.md

-    iteration: variants in a BgenFile can be looped over e.g. for x in bfile: print(x) fetch(chrom, start=None, stop=None): get all variants within a genomic region drop_variants(list[int]): drops variants by index from being used in analyses with_rsid(pos): returns BgenVar with given position
+    iteration: variants in a BgenFile can be looped over e.g. for x in bfile: print(x) fetch(chrom, start=None, stop=None): get all variants within a genomic region drop_variants(list[int]): drops variants by index from being used in analyses with_rsid(rsid): returns BgenVar with given position
-    at_position(rsid): returns BgenVar with given rsid
+    at_position(pos): returns BgenVar with given rsid
     varids(): returns list of varids for variants in the bgen file. rsids(): returns list of rsids for variants in the bgen file. chroms(): returns list of chromosomes for variants in the bgen file.